ionut94/motif_detection_polyphonic/README.md

 6.  **LCE Queries (LCE_k(S, i, |T_S|+1, M)):**
     *   For each potential start position `i` in `T_S` (from 0 to |T_S| - |P|), perform a Longest Common Extension query `lce_k_gamma_query(i, |T_S|+1, delta, gamma, M)`.
 This query compares the suffix of `S` starting at `i` (part of `T_S`) with the suffix starting at `|T_S|+1` (which is `P`).
-    *   The `lce_k_gamma_query` uses the suffix tree structure and the matching function `M` to find the length of the longest common prefix between the two suffixes, allowing up to `delta` mismatches and a cumulative mismatch difference up to `gamma`.
+    *   The `lce_k_gamma_query` uses the suffix tree structure and the matching function `M` to find the length of the longest common prefix between the two suffixes, ensuring every compared note pair differs by at most `delta` while the cumulative difference stays within `gamma`.

 7.  **Identify Occurrences:**
     *   If the `lce_k_gamma_query` returns a length equal to the length of the motif `P` (|P|), then an occurrence is reported starting at index `i` in the original `T_S` for that channel.